 Email DLP tools are invaluable for preventing data leaks via email, but they’re incomplete on their own, and an inefficient approach to email security.
 Through integration with Email Protector, your company will have more control over your files, less time spent sorting out the details of email attachments, and a more flexible, more streamlined approach to email security.

-To learn more about how Email Protector can help you protect sensitive data within your organization, view our webinar Introducing Email Protector.
-You can also check out the official Email Protector Product Page for information on how to purchase Email Protector.
+To learn more about how Email Protector can help you protect sensitive data within your organization, check out the official Email Protector Product Page for information on how to purchase Email Protector.
 Licenses start at $3.00 (USD) per user per month.
-Finally, to learn more about the BlackBerry Workspaces software, check out our Workspaces blogs on Inside BlackBerry.
+To learn more about the BlackBerry Workspaces software, check out our Workspaces blogs on Inside BlackBerry.